Nyan Cat

 Nyan Cat is a YouTube video uploaded in April 2011, which became an Internet meme.
-The video merged a Japanese pop song with an animated cartoon cat with a Pop-Tart for a torso flying through space and leaving a rainbow trail behind.
+The video merged a Japanese denpa song with an animated cartoon cat with a Pop-Tart for a torso flying through space and leaving a rainbow trail behind.
 The video ranked at number five on the list of most viewed YouTube videos in 2011.

 Origin

 Song

 The original version of the song "Nyanyanyanyanyanyanya!" was uploaded by user "daniwell" to the Japanese video site Niconico on July 25, 2010.
 The song features the Vocaloid virtual singer Hatsune Miku.
 The Japanese word (にゃ, nya) (wikt:にゃん) is onomatopoeic, imitating the call of a cat (equivalent to English "meow").
 The song was later included in the rhythm game Hatsune Miku: Project DIVA F, released by Sega in August 2012.

 On January 30, 2011, a user named "Momomomo" uploaded a cover of "Nyanyanyanyanyanyanya!" featuring the UTAU voice Momone Momo.
 The voice source used to create the Momone Momo voice was a Japanese woman named Momoko Fujimoto.